 Date of Authorship for this Version

 McDougal, Myres S. and Lasswell, Harold D., "Trends in Theories About Law: Maintaining Observational Standpoint and Delimiting the Focus of Inquiry" (1976).
 Faculty Scholarship Series.
-Paper 2667.
+2667.